Fluctuation Correction and Global Solutions for the Stochastic Shigesada-Kawasaki-Teramoto System via Entropy-Based Regularization: Introduction

+for suitable test functions $\varphi,\psi$, where $u=(u_1,\ldots,u_n)$ solves the mean-field equation \eqref{eq:SKT_intro_deterministic}; see \cite[Lemmas 9--10]{chen_holzinger_2021_rigorous_SKT}.
+This is exactly the covariance structure produced by the multiplicative noise $\sigma_i(u)\dW_i$ in \eqref{eq:SKT_intro}, and is what motivates our choice of noise coefficient \eqref{eq:SKT_intro_diffusion_sigma}.
+A rigorous derivation of this fluctuation limit -- identifying $M_i$ as a stochastic integral against a colored Wiener process and justifying the passage from the particle system to the SPDE \eqref{eq:SKT_intro} -- requires substantial additional work (tightness of the fluctuation martingales, identification of the limit on a suitable weighted Sobolev scale, and control of the mean-field convergence rate); we carry this out separately in forthcoming work.
+In the present paper we take \eqref{eq:SKT_intro}--\eqref{eq:SKT_intro_diffusion_sigma} as given and study the resulting SPDE on its own terms. \end{remark}

-Recent developments in fluctuating hydrodynamics (e.g., \cite{fehrman2023non,fehrman2024well}) have motivated our study of a fluctuation-corrected noise term for the Shigesada-Kawasaki-Teramoto (SKT) system, based on the particle approximation introduced in \cite{chen_holzinger_2021_rigorous_SKT}.
-This noise term serves as a correction for stochastic fluctuations and leads to a system of stochastic partial differential equations (SPDEs) \eqref{eq:SKT_intro}--\eqref{eq:SKT_intro_matrix_A}, for which we establish the existence of global, nonnegative solutions.
-As in \cite{fehrman2023non,fehrman2024well}, the noise must be sufficiently smooth to ensure well-posedness; otherwise, similar to the Dean-Kawasaki equation, the system would become supercritical in the framework of singular SPDEs \cite{hairer2014theory}.
+Recent developments in fluctuating hydrodynamics (e.g., \cite{fehrman2023non,fehrman2024well}) provide a complementary perspective on noise terms of this type.
+As in \cite{fehrman2023non,fehrman2024well}, the noise in \eqref{eq:SKT_intro} must be sufficiently smooth (spatially colored, rather than space-time white) for the SPDE to be well-posed; otherwise, as for the Dean--Kawasaki equation, the system becomes supercritical in the framework of singular SPDEs \cite{hairer2014theory}.

 Previous studies of \eqref{eq:SKT_intro}--\eqref{eq:SKT_intro_matrix_A} have considered multiplicative It{\^o} noise that preserves certain structural properties of the system.
 For example, the existence of a local pathwise mild solution with $n=2$ was established in \cite[Theorem 4.3]{KuNe20} under the assumption that the diffusion matrix is positive definite and the noise coefficient satisfies standard Lipschitz conditions.
 A related system, incorporating quadratic rather than linear coefficients, was analyzed under detailed balance and small cross-diffusion coefficients in \cite{DJZ19}.
 However, these works introduce significant simplifications, and the structural preservation assumed in previous studies does not hold in our present setting.